bear24rw/EECE4029/hw7_fuse/README.md

 This is not encrypted
 ```

-Additionally, if we try to change the permissions of a file we find that we are unable to
+Additionally, if we try to change the permissions of a file we find that we are
-and the attempt is recorded in the log file
+unable to so and the attempt is recorded in the log file

 ```
 % ll mount_dir/test.txt